TobiasBielefeld/Simple-Solitaire/README.md

 If you want to contact me, send me an e-mail at tobias.bielefeld@gmail.com
 ```
-The pictures used in this project were originally published on https://pixabay.com/ under the CC0 license!
+The pictures used in this project were originally published on https://pixabay.com/ under the [CC0 license!](https://creativecommons.org/share-your-work/public-domain/cc0/)

+You can download the used pictures in the original solution from my [pictures directory](./Pictures)